TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: TelecomTS Dataset

 \subsection{Anomalies Curation}

-Popular anomaly detection datasets (e.g., UCR \cite{UCRArchive2018}) often contain a combination of real and synthetic anomalies.
-This is because real anomalies are inherently rare and difficult to capture at scale.
+Popular anomaly detection datasets (e.g., UCR \cite{UCRArchive2018}) often contain both real and synthetic anomalies, as real anomalies are inherently rare and difficult to capture at scale.
 Following a similar methodology, \name integrates both real anomalies and a principled approach for generating synthetic ones, as shown in Fig. \ref{fig:examplegeneration}.

 \textbf{Real anomalies.} In our setup, an adversarial jammer is employed to emit electromagnetic signals on the same frequencies used by mobile devices, thereby interfering with their transmissions.
 The jammer alternates between active and idle periods; during its active phase, it disrupts network communication, causing packet loss and anomalous behavior throughout the network.
-A visual illustration of this setup is shown in Fig.~\ref{fig:testbed}(c), and additional details on the jamming configurations are provided in Appendix~\ref{app:datacollection}.
+A visual illustration of this setup is shown in Fig.~\ref{fig:testbed}(c), and additional details on the jamming configurations are provided in Appendix~\ref{app:collection_preparation}.

-\xhdr{Synthethic Anomalies} Going beyond real anomalies, we extend our dataset with a comprehensive set of synthetic anomalies.
-A key challenge in generating synthetic anomalies is ensuring that they faithfully mimic the characteristics of rare, real-world network anomalies rather than simply introducing random drops or unsubstantiated perturbations in the time series.
+\xhdr{Synthetic Anomalies} To expand the coverage to the diverse range of fault scenarios encountered in operational networks, we extend our dataset with synthetic anomalies designed to replicate characteristic behaviors reported in the telecommunications literature.
+A key challenge in generating synthetic anomalies is ensuring that they faithfully mimic the characteristics of rare real-world network anomalies rather than introducing random drops or unsubstantiated perturbations in the time series.
 To address this, we adopt a principled methodology for realistic synthetic anomaly creation, outlined as follows.

-First, we curate a list of ten anomaly types that are known to occur in networked systems, drawing from technical manuals and scholarly material \cite{10.1007/978-981-19-9968-0_144, 9789858, hasan2024rootcauseanalysisanomalies, haseeb2021root}.
-For each anomaly type, we identify the corresponding symptoms in terms of KPIs captured in our time series (e.g., sharp drops, gradual linear increases, or abnormal oscillations).
-These mappings between anomalies and their KPI-level manifestations are then validated through expert review to ensure their relevance.
+First, we curate a list of ten anomaly types known to occur in networked systems, drawing from technical manuals and scholarly material~\cite{10.1007/978-981-19-9968-0_144, 9789858, hasan2024rootcauseanalysisanomalies}.
+For each anomaly type, we identify the corresponding effect on KPIs present in our time series and validate these mappings against reported behaviors in prior work to ensure their relevance.
+For example, co-channel interference is modeled to degrade SNR, BLER, and PRB utilization as reported in~\cite{tusha2024comprehensiveanalysissecondarycoexistence}; congestion and buffer overflow exhibit PRB saturation and declining throughput~\cite{Andras2023congestion}; Doppler-induced channel aging leads to lower MCS and elevated BLER~\cite{diazruiz2025deeplearningbasedcsiprediction}; and ping-pong handover results in oscillatory signal quality and increased packet loss~\cite{tsai2016pingpong}.